Your Lumbar Spine

 However, when there are muscle imbalances of the vertebrae and pelvis, the curve can become either too excessive or too relaxed.
 This creates either an anterior pelvic tilt or a posterior one.
 Here, the exaggeration to the curve causes stress to your discs and muscles.

 The Lumbar Region (L1-L5)

 Whenever your pain is associated with your lower back, it is generally related to this region.
 It is the L1-L5 vertebrae and adjoining discs (Figure 3.3) that make up this region.

-These five very complex and strong vertebrae consists of multiple bony structures that join very strong yet flexible ligaments, tendons and muscles.
+These 5 very complex and strong vertebrae consists of multiple bony structures that join very strong yet flexible ligaments, tendons and muscles.

 Facet joint capsules are what link your vertebrae together to provide protection to the spinal column and allow the spine to move and flex in a controlled fashion.
 The lumbar spine also has a complex nerve and blood supply for itself to function.

 Within the vertebral space exists a complex network of nerves and nerve roots to transmit signals between the brain and the rest of the body.
-Any disc bulges or shrinkages can interfere with this space.
+Any disc bulges or shrinkage can interfere with this space.
 Compromising this space will lead to pain that can travel down your leg.

 Your spine is an incredibly strong and resilient structure and yet can be highly flexible and mobile.
 It is able to be rigid and immobile to maintain strength and posture while also able to move along different planes by flexing, extending, twisting and bending sideways.

-The vertebral disc that sits in between your L5-S1 vertebrae absorb the most stress and pressure.
+The vertebral disc that sits in between your L5-S1 vertebrae absorbs and endures the most stress and pressure.
 There is an extremely high degree of pressure that it must withstand when you move.
 The L5-S1 disc is know to subject to the greatest pressures from the body.